lukecav/awesome-wp-speed-up/README.md

 * [Yoast SEO Cleaner](https://wordpress.org/plugins/clean-yoast-seo-cache/) - Cleans up your WP options table by removing Yoast SEO "_cache_validator" entries.
 * [Yoast SEO Cleaner](https://wordpress.org/plugins/wps-cleaner/) - WPS Cleaner cleans the database and WordPress.
 * [Custom Post Type Cleanup](https://wordpress.org/plugins/custom-post-type-cleanup/) - Detect and delete posts from custom post types that are no longer in use.
+* [Cleanup Duplicate Meta](https://wordpress.org/plugins/cleanup-duplicate-meta/) - Checks for and deletes duplicate Post and/or User Meta entries in the database tables.

 ## Slow Query and Debugging Plugins
 * [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.